NVIDIA/NeMo/README.md

 **20B configuration:**

 The 20B model uses the bf16 data type.
-It can be trained in about 7 days using 80 nodes with 8 GPUs per node.
+It can be trained in about 6 days using 80 nodes with 8 GPUs per node.
 The model includes 44 transformer layers, a hidden size of 6144, and 48 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
-This model uses tensor parallelism of 8.
+This model uses tensor parallelism of 2 and pipeline parallelism of 4.
 For the details on all the parameters, see the 20b.yaml config file.

 To train a 20B GPT-3 model, modify the `conf/config.yaml` file to set: